 Flying is also expensive, but probably the safest.

 Buses in Brazil

 - On any bus, but especially the cheap options, do NOT put valuables under the bus.
-If the bus makes multiple stops, you might find your load lightened by one of your fellow passengers who got off earlier.

 - Paying a little extra also helps with potential breakdowns.
 Go for a bigger company and they’re more likely to have a back-up bus that will pick you up and carry on the journey.

 - There are three different classes for long distance buses.
 Companies that offer air-con, fully reclining seats, refreshments and pillows for long distance journeys can cost twice as much as the cheapest option.
 But then again… 24-hour PLUS journeys might deserve more than a rudimentary seat.